ashafaei/pdf2pptx/README.md

 <policy domain="coder" rights="read" pattern="PDF" />
 ```

 Now it should work.
 Note that modifying the policy file would require `root` privileges.
-If you do not have root access on your machine, you can alternatively compile and use and older version of ImageMagick.
+If you do not have root access on your machine, you can alternatively compile and use an older version of ImageMagick.

 # Acknowledgement